The-DFIR-Report/DFIR-Artifacts/README.md

 | **Deadline** | Submissions close April 20, 2025 at 23:59 UTC |

 ### Requirements
-We are looking for talented individuals who can:
+We are looking for passionate individuals who can:
 - Analyze the provided artifacts thoroughly
 - Submit a detailed report following our analysis style
 - Demonstrate strong analytical and technical writing skills